Updated on May 12, 2021

 While a lender doesn’t require you to follow a vehicle maintenance schedule, how well you care for the car will impact its performance, as well as its value if you decide to trade it in or sell it.

-What’s right for you depends on these and other factors – such as your personal financial situation and your individual circumstances.
-If you decide buying is the best fit for you, check out our guide to buying a new or used car and learn more about our competitive auto loan rates.
+What’s right for you depends on these and other factors, such as your personal financial situation and your individual circumstances.
+If you decide buying is the best option for you, check out our guide to buying a new or used car and learn more about our competitive auto loan rates.
+If you lease and find that you’d like to keep the car, let us finance your buyout when your contract is up.